-- 3.0.1 During this survey, the two schedules of enquiry were canvassed: Schedule 0.0(a): list of households and Detailed Enquiry Schedule 10.3: survey on work participation under NREGA.
-The specimen of the Schedule: 10.3 is at Annexure-2. - 3.0.2 The Schedule 10.3 on Status of Work Participation in NREGA is the main schedule of household enquiry, planned to be canvassed to the selected households, four times at the interval of six months.
-In each visit, the reference period, appropriately changes.
-The schedule captures a range of information on following aspects. - identification of sample households and particulars of field operations.

-- the household characteristics like household size, principal industry and occupation, social group, household type, land possessed, type of structure, primary source of energy for cooking and lighting, membership of Self-Help Group (SHG), membership of user groups, and whether any member has post office/bank account, etc. - household's awareness of and involvement in NREG works, awareness about some of the provisions of NREG Act such as days of work available per household, wage rate for a full day's work, within how many days after completion of work payment should be made, etc. NREG job card, use of community assets created/improved under NREGA since 2006 and quality of assets created and information about whether Gram Sabha was held during the specified financial year, whether Social Audit was discussed in Gram Sabha and if discussed, the issues discussed therein - the demographic particulars, usual activity particulars, both principal and subsidiary, whether stayed away from village for 1 month or more but less than 6 months during last 365 days, and some migration particulars, for all the household members. - the daily time disposition for different activities, for each of the seven days prior to the date of survey, along with the particulars of the activities, such as status, industry, operation (for rural areas only), etc. for each of the household members - tor the regular wage/salaried employee and casual labourers, wage and salary earnings - the current weekly status (cws) from the daily time disposition data. - details of participation in NREG works/public works during reference period. - household consumer expenditure in value terms (Rs.) during last 30 days
+- 3.0.1 During this survey, the two schedules of enquiry were canvassed: Schedule 0.0(a): List of Households and Detailed Enquiry Schedule 10.3: Status of work participation under MGNREGA.
+The specimen of the Schedule 10.3 is at Annexure-2. - 3.0.2 The Schedule 10.3 on Status of Work Participation under MGNREGA is the main schedule of household enquiry, planned to be canvassed to the selected households, four times at an interval of six months.
+In each visit, the reference period has been appropriately changed.
+The schedule captured a range of information on following aspects. - identification of sample households and particulars of field operations. - the household characteristics like household size, principal industry and occupation, social group, household type, land possessed, type of structure, primary source of energy for cooking and lighting, membership of Self-Help Group (SHG), membership of user groups, and whether any member has post office/bank account, etc. - household's awareness of and involvement in MGNREG works, awareness about some of the provisions of MGNREG Act such as days of work available per household, wage rate for a full day's work, within how many days after completion of work payment should be made, etc., information on MGNREG job card, use of community assets created/improved under MGNREGA since 2006 and quality of assets created and information about whether Gram Sabha was held during the specified financial year, whether Social Audit was discussed in Gram Sabha and if discussed, the issues discussed therein. - the demographic particulars, usual activity particulars, both principal and subsidiary, whether stayed away from village for 1 month or more but less than 6 months during last 365 days, and some migration particulars, for all the household members. - the daily time disposition for different activities, for each of the seven days prior to the date of survey, along with the particulars of the activities, such as status, industry, type of public works, etc. for each of the household members. - for the regular wage/salaried employee and casual labourers, wage and salary earnings. - the information on current weekly status (cws) from the daily time disposition data. - details of participation in MGNREG works/public works during reference period. - household consumer expenditure in value terms (₹) during last 30 days.